 I've been meaning to write about the roller coaster experience of becoming an adoptive parent, but I didn't know where to start.
-Then while going through old computer files I found this -- the "Dear baby" letter our social worker suggested we write to help work through our grief after the birth mother we supported through her pregnancy told us she had decided to keep the baby.
+Then while going through old computer files I found this – the "Dear baby" letter our social worker suggested we write to help work through our grief after the birth mother we supported through her pregnancy told us she had decided to keep the baby.
 This happened just days before we were supposed to fly to Nebraska and get a newborn baby for Christmas.
-(I'll tell more of the tragicomic story in another episode).
+(I'll tell more of the tragicomic story in another episode of Adoption Stories.)

 Reading it still brings tears to my eyes.
-I haven't changed a word since I wrote this:
+I haven't changed a word since I wrote this a decade ago:

 December 19, 2007